Educational stage: Brazil

 In Brazil, there are three levels of basic education: "Educação Infantil" (preschool), "Ensino Fundamental" (primary school) and "Ensino Médio" (high school), which are generally completed by age eighteen.
 Basic education is designed to provide the necessary minimum knowledge for the exercise of citizenship.
-It also serves to develop consciousness for choosing future professions.
-In Brazil, after the name of the grade one may use the names "série" (series) or "ano" (year).
+It also helps develop awareness of future career choices.
+In Brazil, after the name of the grade, one may use the names "série" (series) or "ano" (year).
 The educational stages in Brazil are divided as follows: